Phonon-mediated Hydrodynamic Transport in a Weyl Semimetal: The model

 where we have set the Fermi velocity $v_0 \equiv 1$, as is also done throughout the rest of this work.
 The nodes are thus separated by a distance $2b$.
 Importantly, we assume that the chemical potential is the same for both valleys, and much larger than the temperature $T$.
 Without loss of generality, we assume that the chemical potential is positive, meaning that the occupied valence band has no impact in the transport properties and can be neglected.
 In addition we also assume that $p_f < b \equiv|\bm{b}|$ as well in order to have a well defined chirality for each valley.

 Longitudinal acoustic phonons have on-shell isotropic energies $\omega_{\bm{q}} =c|\bm{q}|\equiv c q$, where $c$ is the (dimensionless) speed of sound measured in units of $v_0$.
-For realistic WSM it turns out that $c\ll 1$.
+For realistic WSM it makes sense to assume $c \sim 10^{-2} \ll 1$ \cite{peng2016high, Huang21, buccheri22,cheng2023first}.
 In the present work phonons interact with electrons through a deformation potential term \cite{Lavasani19} (neglecting umklapp processes):

 The operator $a_{\bm{q}}$ ($a_{\bm{q}}^{\dagger}$) destroy (create) a phonon with momentum $\bm{q}$, and the electron-phonon coupling is given by